ozgunbos/n11Cases/JMeter/README.md

 </br> </br>

+* You should have Apache JMeter 5.1.1 version and jdk8+

 * Navigate to "bin" folder to run Apache JMeter.

 * You can run below command in Bash to run JMeter